daibach142/SaitekRadio/README.md

 If the program terminates unexpectedly, re-run under the command-line interface to be able to read the (hopefully useful) error message.

+If the handler can't find/access the radio device, unplug it and replug and try again.

 ----